adamrachmanlearn/adamrachmanlearn/README.md

 <br>

-This is where I *store* things I'm currently building (or have built), *that's literally it*.
+This is where I *store* things I'm currently learning (or have learned), *that's literally it*.
 Primarily doing stuffs based on *spontaneous-short-term-motivation*, so expect bizzare or ~~abandoned~~ unfinished repo.

 ### 🔗 Links